 The Automation Federation is a global umbrella organization under which member associations and societies engaged in manufacturing and process automation activities can work more effectively to fulfill their missions, advance the science and engineering of automation technologies and applications, and develop the workforce needed to capitalize on the benefits of automation.
-The Automation Federation is working to become the Voice of Automation.
+The Automation Federation is working to become the "Voice of Automation."
 For more information about the Automation Federation, visit www.automationfederation.org.

 The SME Education Foundation is committed to inspiring, supporting and preparing the next generation of manufacturing engineers and technologies for the advancement of manufacturing education.
 Created by the Society of Manufacturing Engineers (SME) in 1979, the SME Education Foundation has provided more than $31 million since 1980 in grants, scholarships and awards through its partnerships with corporations, organizations, foundations and individual donors.
 Visit the SME Education Foundation at www.smeef.org.
 Also visit www.CareerMe.org for information on advanced manufacturing careers, and www.ManufacturingisCool.com, our award-winning website for young people.
 Questions or comments may be directed to the SME Education Foundation by phone 313.425.3300, or email at firstname.lastname@example.org.

-If you have any questions or comments, please contact SME Public Relations at email@example.com.
+If you have questions about the press release or need additional information, please contact SME Public Relations at email@example.com.